Super Bowl XLVII: Third quarter

 Baltimore Ravens quarterback Joe Flacco attempts a pass to Ray Rice.

 On the second-half kickoff, Jones fielded the kick and promptly returned it 108 yards for the longest play in Super Bowl history.
-It broke the previous 104-yard record for the longest kickoff return in the playoffs (set by Trindon Holliday of the Denver Broncos in the divisional playoff game earlier that year against the Ravens), and it tied an NFL record already held by Jones and shared with Ellis Hobbs and Randall Cobb for the longest kickoff return.
-The immediate score gave Baltimore a 28–6 lead.
+It broke the previous 104-yard record for the longest kickoff return in the playoffs (set by Trindon Holliday of the Denver Broncos in the Divisional Round game three weeks earlier against the Ravens), and it tied an NFL record already held by Jones and shared with Ellis Hobbs and Randall Cobb for the longest kickoff return.
+The immediate score gave the Ravens a 28–6 lead.

 Three plays into the 49ers' next drive, a power outage caused the lights to go out in half of the stadium, stopping play for 34 minutes.
 The outage was caused by equipment failure near the stadium.

 After play resumed, both teams exchanged punts, and the 49ers began to get some momentum going throughout the rest of the quarter.
-They drove 80 yards in seven plays, with Kaepernick rushing twice for 20 total yards and completing an 18-yard pass to Davis before finishing the drive with a pass to Crabtree, who subsequently broke tackles by defensive backs Cary Williams and Bernard Pollard on the way to a 31-yard touchdown reception, cutting San Francisco's deficit to 28–13.
-Then the Ravens were forced to punt from their own 9-yard line following Brooks' 8-yard sack on Flacco on third down, and wide receiver Ted Ginn Jr. returned the ball 32 yards to the Baltimore 20 before being forced out of bounds by punter Sam Koch.
+They drove 80 yards in seven plays, with Kaepernick rushing twice for 20 total yards and completing an 18-yard pass to Davis before finishing the drive with a pass to Crabtree, who subsequently broke tackles by defensive backs Cary Williams and Bernard Pollard on the way to a 31-yard touchdown reception, cutting the 49ers' deficit to 28–13.
+Then the Ravens were forced to punt from their own 9-yard line following Brooks' 8-yard sack on Flacco on third down, and wide receiver Ted Ginn Jr. returned the ball 32 yards to the Ravens' 20-yard line before being forced out of bounds by punter Sam Koch.
 Kaepernick completed a 14-yard pass to Davis on the next play, and running back Frank Gore followed it up with a 6-yard touchdown run, cutting the 49ers' deficit to one possession at 28–20.

-On the second play of the Ravens' next drive, they committed their only non-downs turnover when cornerback Tarell Brown forced and recovered a fumble from running back Ray Rice on the Baltimore 25-yard line.
-Four plays later, Akers missed a 39-yard field goal attempt wide left, but Baltimore cornerback Chykie Brown was penalized for running into the kicker, and Akers' second attempt was good from 34 yards, trimming the score to 28–23.
+On the second play of the Ravens' next drive, they committed their only non-downs turnover when cornerback Tarell Brown forced and recovered a fumble from running back Ray Rice on the Ravens' 25-yard line.
+Four plays later, Akers missed a 39-yard field goal attempt wide left, but Ravens cornerback Chykie Brown was penalized for running into the kicker, and Akers' second attempt was good from 34 yards, trimming the score to 28–23.